GabCopetti/Goodreads_Ratings_ML_Project/README.md

 - books_edited.csv: corrections were made to the original books.csv for it to become readable.

 - books_processed.csv: dataset after data analysis, cleaning and preliminary feature selection.
-This file is produced by the Goodreads_Dataset_Data_Analysis.ipynb notebook and used in the Goodreads_Dataset_Model_and_Evaluation.ipynb.
+This file is created in the Goodreads_Dataset_Data_Analysis.ipynb notebook for use in the Goodreads_Dataset_Model_and_Evaluation.ipynb.

 ## **Installation**